Gabogogi/alx-interview/0x01-lockboxes/README.md

 A box may be empty i.e., not have any keys at all.
 The first box is already unlocked.
 Given a certain set of boxes, write a function that determines if all the boxes can be opened.
 Function Prototype:  def canUnlockAll(boxes)

-where boxes is a list of lists
+where boxes is a list of lists.